yourwelcomematt/matt-obsidian-vault/Photography/Lenses/Lenses by Field of View.md

 - Great for capturing wide shots without distortion
 - Can create distance between objects or people when used in tight spaces, allowing it to influence the viewer's perspective
 - Results in a stylised look
+- Good for landscape and architectural photography

 ## Standard / Normal

 - Focal length range: 35-50mm
 - Most similar to how the human eye sees the world
 - The ideal choice for a grounded and natural presentation, allowing the viewer to feel more present
+- Useful for portraits

 ## Telephoto / Long